-- 2. Repairs may include replacement of the current materials with substitute materials. - 3.
-Incident to a major facility repair the following work may be classified within the scope of repair: - a.
-Relocation and minor additions to components in an existing facility to return it to its customary state of operating efficiency, to allow for effective use of existing space, or to meet current building code requirements (e.g., additional partitions installed during repair of deteriorated interior partitions). - b.
+2. Repairs may include replacement of the current materials with substitute materials.

+3. Incident to a major facility repair the following work may be classified within the scope of repair:

+a.
+Relocation and minor additions to components in an existing facility to return it to its customary state of operating efficiency, to allow for effective use of existing space, or to meet current building code requirements (e.g., additional partitions installed during repair of deteriorated interior partitions).

+b.
 Replacement of deteriorated facility components, builtin equipment, or systems with items of higher quality, more durable materials or greater capacity to conform with current design criteria or meet increased demands/standards.
-The replacement items will not change the function of the components, equipment, or systems, unless there is no alternative to such replacements. - 4.
-Energy efficient maintenance permits the repair by replacement of fully functioning energy consuming equipment or systems with more efficient equipment when: - a.
-The cost of replacing the energy consuming equipment or system can be recovered through cost savings within 10 years, - b.
-The replacement does not substantially increase the capacity of the equipment or systems, and - c.
-The new equipment or system provides the same end product (e.g., cooling, heat, and lighting), even though the equipment is not replaced in kind.
-For example, a leaking steam line serving a small, remote load may be "repaired" at the lowest life-cycle cost by installing a local boiler or heat pump at the load and by decommissioning the steam line.
-Repair projects for energy efficient maintenance must include all work necessary to make the new, more efficient equipment or system complete and operational.
+The replacement items will not change the function of the components, equipment, or systems, unless there is no alternative to such replacements.

-- 5. The following actions shall not be classified as repair: - a.
-Extension of facility systems or components to areas not being repaired or previously served (e.g., extension of air conditioning system to a floor or wing not previously cooled). - b.
-Increases to exterior facility dimensions or utility plant capacity, except as required for handicapped access or fire egress. - c.
+4. The following actions shall not be classified as repair:

+a.
+Extension of facility systems or components to areas not being repaired or previously served (e.g., extension of air conditioning system to a floor or wing not previously cooled).

+b.
+Increases to exterior facility dimensions or utility plant capacity, except as required for handicapped access or fire egress.

+c.
 Alterations to existing bachelor quarters solely intended to meet current DoD or Marine Corps design standards.

-6. Demolition.
+5. Demolition.

-- a.
-Demolition of a facility or a portion of a facility is classified as repair when the extent of deterioration is such that it can no longer be economically be maintained or when the facility is a hazard to the health and safety of personnel. - b.
+a.
+Demolition of a facility or a portion of a facility is classified as repair when the extent of deterioration is such that it can no longer be economically be maintained or when the facility is a hazard to the health and safety of personnel.

+b.
 In order to ensure compliance with McKinney Act requirements, approval of the cognizant COMNAVFACENGCOM Engineering Field Division (EFD) is required prior to demolition of any facilities that are not being replaced.
-For demolition projects that affect properties of historic or cultural significance, see MCO P5090.2. - 7.
-For facilities project purposes, a utility system is a single real property facility that may include generation plant equipment, distribution lines and associated distribution equipment, and the building(s) or structure(s) that house these equipment components.
-Buildings, which house utility systems or their components, if properly justified, are considered components of the utility system real property facility. - 8.
-In the case that a barracks is taken off line for a major repair the following will occur: - a.
-The installation of a fire sprinkler system will be part of the repair for those barracks rooms lacking such a system. - b.
+For demolition projects that affect properties of historic or cultural significance, see MCO P5090.2.

+6. For facilities project purposes, a utility system is a single real property facility that may include generation plant equipment, distribution lines and associated distribution equipment, and the building(s) or structure(s) that house these equipment components.
+Buildings, which house utility systems or their components, if properly justified, are considered components of the utility system real property facility.

+7. In the case that a barracks is taken off line for a major repair the following will occur:

+a.
+The installation of a fire sprinkler system will be part of the repair for those barracks rooms lacking such a system.

+b.
 Cost for the installation of a fire sprinkler system will be contracted as a separate bid item. (additive)

-- 01 AUG 2007 - c.
+c.
 If there is any reason the installation of a fire sprinkler system should not occur during a major repair then the installation must submit a request to HQMC.
-The approval/disapproval authority is held by HQMC. - 3302.
+The approval/disapproval authority is held by HQMC.

+3302.
 FUNDING OF REPAIR.
 Repair projects shall be funded from appropriations available for O&MMC or from internally generated funds at NWCF activities.
 Repair of facilities, which suffer extensive damage from natural disasters, may be accomplished and funded from supplemental appropriations for MILCON (see MCO P11000.12).